By CLEMENT DU PLESSIS

 “What could I prepare in such a short of space of time and on top of it during a weekend,” asked MacKay.

-“At any rate, the Monday we went to the athletics meeting at Green Point Track in 1955.
+“At any rate, the Monday we went to the athletics meeting at the agricultural grounds in Goodwood (where Grandwest is today) in 1955.
 We had an open guy by the name of Dick Mathee (boys open) who shared third place in long jump, giving us a total of half a point (point system was 3, 2, 1, for first second and third place).
 That was unfortunately, the grand total we came home with.”

 The tiger had been awakened